isomerpages/moe-stanthonyspri/_sports-and-games/Football.md

 description: ""
 variant: tiptap
 ---
-<p>The Football CCA imparts sporting skills and teamwork to its members.
+<p>Football is a Co-Curricular Activity (CCA) in SAPS that imparts sporting
+skills and teamwork to its members.
 Members persevere through the rigorous training sessions as a team to build their fitness, hone their skills and prepare to compete in the National School Games.</p>
 <p><strong><em><u>Objectives</u></em>:</strong>
 </p>
 <ul data-tight="true" class="tight">